Jdka1/KanjiNet/README.md

 ## 🤝 Contributing

-Contributions to the **Kanji-Recognition** project are welcome and encouraged!
-If you have ideas for improvements or bug fixes, please feel free to submit a pull request.
+If you have ideas for improvements please feel free to submit a pull request, any changes are welcome!

 ## 📜 License